 - 1. In the Scriptures, a name has great significance and communicates something about the person who bears it.
-What names are attributed to God in the following Scriptures?
+What names or characteristics are attributed to God in the following Scriptures?
 What do they communicate to us about His sovereignty? - a.
-The B and only S (I Timothy 6:15-16).
+The B\\\\\\ and only S\\\\\\ (I Timothy 6:15-16).
 The word "sovereign" comes from the Greek word dunástēs, which denotes a ruler or potentate.
 It is from the same primary verb as dúnamis, which denotes power or might.
 It was often used to describe someone who ruled with a delegated authority, but this is not the case with God.
 He rules by His own right and power.
 The word "blessed" comes from the Greek word makários, which denotes that God exists in perfect and uninterrupted blessedness, joy, and contentment. - b.
-The R the K of men (Daniel 4:17).
-The word "ruler" comes from the Aramaic word shallit, which denotes one having mastery, rule, or dominance.
-The word "realm" is translated from the Aramaic word malku, which denotes a kingdom or realm.
+He R\\\\\\the K\\\\\of men (Daniel 4:17).
+The word "rules" comes from the Aramaic word shallit, which denotes one having mastery, rule, or dominance.
+The word "kingdom" is translated from the Aramaic word malku, which denotes a kingdom or realm.
+The NASB puts it this way: "The Most High is ruler over the realm of mankind."
 God does not just rule over individual persons or kingdoms-His rule extends over the entire realm of humanity collectively, and He is directing everything toward His desired end. - c.
-Our only M and Lord (Jude 4; see also II Timothy 2:21 and II Peter 2:1).
+Our only M\\\\\\ and Lord (Jude 4; see also II Timothy 2:21 and II Peter 2:1).
 The word "master" is translated from the Greek word despótēs, which denotes ownership and absolute lordship.
 In its oldest use, the despótēs was the master of the house, who ruled with absolute authority.
 In time, the word came to connote someone of unlimited or even tyrannical political authority-a despot.
-Today, this term is most often used negatively for the simple reason that absolute power corrupts fallen men absolutely.1 However, when the term is ascribed to God in the Septuagint and the New Testament, it communicates nothing negative, for He is incorruptible.
+Today, this term is most often used negatively for the simple reason that absolute power corrupts fallen men absolutely.
+However, when the term is ascribed to God in the Septuagint and the New Testament, it communicates nothing negative, for He is incorruptible.
 God is the rightful Owner and Lord of what He has made.
 His holiness and righteousness guarantee that He will always use His absolute authority with perfect justice.
 The term despótēs is used six times in the New Testament with reference to God (Luke 2:29; Acts 4:24; II Timothy 2:21; II Peter 2:1; Jude 4; and Revelation 6:10).
 In II Peter 2:1 and Jude 4, the reference is specifically to Jesus Christ.

-1 This is derived from the quote by English historian John Dalberg-Acton: "Power tends to corrupt, and absolute power corrupts absolutely."
+&lt;sup>1 This is derived from the quote by English historian John Dalberg-Acton: "Power tends to corrupt, and absolute power corrupts absolutely."

 2. Based upon the truths communicated by the above titles (Main Point 1), write a brief explanation of God's sovereign mastery or rule and what it means for all men, especially for the believer.
-KNOWING THE LIVING